Alloy Artifacts |

 The finish is plain steel.

-Fig. 8B shows a Bergman "Queen City" 8 inch adjustable wrench with a curved handle, marked with "Bergman Tool Mfg.
+The tool is marked with "Bergman Tool Mfg.
 Co." and "Buffalo New York, U.S.A." forged into the shank, with "Queen City" and "Warranted Forged Steel" forged into the back side.

 The overall length is 8.1 inches, and the maximum opening is 0.9 inches.
 The square hanging hole has a 5/16 opening.